 Let’s get in a little closer: how good does this look?
 Very very good.

-Meat and Seafood in Laos
+Grill Fish and Meat in Laos

 No exploration of a Southeast Asian city is complete without diving into its meat-on-a-stick offerings.
 At least, not for those of us who are carnivores.
 I was vegetarian for many years, but now that I’m eating meat again I almost feel as though I need to make up for lost time.
 Let’s just say that Laos made that catch-up quite easy: